Entropy-Aware On-Policy Distillation of Language Models: Experiments

 \autoref{tab:ood_results} reports performance on out-of-domain benchmarks for the Qwen3-1.7B-Base student: GPQA-Diamond~\cite{rein2024gpqa}, MMLU-Pro~\cite{wang2024mmlu}, and AlpacaEval 2.0~\cite{dubois2024length}, which evaluate general reasoning and instruction-following abilities.
 Although trained exclusively on math data, OPD and \method~exhibit stable performance increases over KD and GRPO across these benchmarks, indicating that on-policy distillation transfers useful reasoning behaviors beyond the training distribution.

 Furthermore, \method~outperforms OPD on all out-of-domain benchmarks except for AlpacaEval 2.0 win rate.
-This suggests that selectively incorporating teacher guidance on high-uncertainty tokens also provides additional benefits for general reasoning and instruction-following as well.
+This suggests that selectively incorporating teacher guidance on high-uncertainty tokens also provides additional benefits for general reasoning and instruction-following.